 - Validation or assertion logic

-Once set up, we can then schedule a nightly test suite run or on test cases on demand.
-But the major benefit of integrating the automation suite with the CICD pipeline comes when the test cases are automatically triggered for execution after the deployment.
+Once set up, we can then schedule a nightly test suite run or run on test cases on demand.
+Another major benefit of integrating the automation suite with the CICD pipeline comes when we can trigger the test cases automatically for execution after the deployment.
 In this setup, in just one click, just after the deployment, the automation test suites check the stability of the build.